sagoez/dolphin/README.md

 - [x] Write documentation on how to use the wrapper.
 - [x] Improve the way we handle the subscription listener.
 - [x] Provide Stream[F, Event[...]] instead of a Resource[F, ...] for the subscription.
+- [ ] Improve ProjectionManager and write tests for it.
 - [ ] Improve documentation, i.e. mini-website.
 - [ ] Keeping the session open for the whole application lifetime is not ideal since it seems to starve the cpu.
 - [ ] Check how to test and improve performance if needed.
 - [ ] Revisit design decisions and refactor if needed.
+- [ ] Try to make queries more type safe and programmatic.
 ## Note

 - This project is not affiliated with EventStoreDB.
 For further information about EventStoreDB, please